V4RSH1TH-R3DDY/Apokria/README.md

 ---

 ✨ **Apokria makes campus events effortless.** Use this playbook to rally your team, ship fast, and wow the judges.
+Team Name: THE 4 HORSEMEN OF THE APOCALYPSE
+Team Members: Ananya, Sunidhi, Varshith, Harsh